 It is reported as a major honey plant in China, India, Mauritius, Thailand and Taiwan and as a minor honey plant in South African and Florida.
 Yields are moderate and range from 7 to 27 kgs (15 to 60 lbs) per colony per season.
 The honey is light golden in colour, sometimes with a reddish tinge, or dark in dry years and slightly acid in flavour.
 After several months it starts to granulate to a medium grain.

 Lychee is one of the most climate-sensitive fruit trees and selection of the wrong variety for an area can result in sporadic or no fruiting.
 Generally, the tree needs cool, dry conditions before flowering for good flowering to occur and the amount of chilling required is largely dependent on the variety.
-Listed at the end of this section are the chilling requirements for some selected varieties.
+Listed below are the chilling requirements for some selected varieties.

 Lychee cultivation is most suitable in humid subtropical and tropical mid- to high-elevation climates, generally frost-free areas with annual lows of 15 to 20 °C, annual highs of 23 to 32 °C, annual rainfall of 1000 to 4000 mm and a dry season of 4 months or less.
 Lychee trees may fail to flower and fruit, or do so poorly, in areas where the average low of the coldest month is above 16 °C (61 °F).

-Lychee can also be cultivated with irrigation in areas with low rainfall and a long dry season.
+Lychee is also cultivated with irrigation in areas with low rainfall and a long dry season.
 In fact, most lychee cultivation in India is with irrigation and the centre of Indian lychee cultivation, located around Muzaffarpur, in Bihar state, experiences a dry season lasting 7 months.

 High chill varieties suited to cool subtropical climates include 'Brewster', 'Kwai May Pink' (aka.
 'Bosworth 3'), 'No Mai Tsz’, 'Sah Keng', 'Salathial', 'Shahi' and 'Wai Chee'.